 Recovery foods/drinks provide many post-workout benefits

 The nutrients your body needs most after exercise are carbohydrates for muscle refueling, protein and amino acids for muscle repair, water/electrolytes for rehydration, and antioxidants to manage inflammation.
+Click here to learn about the products that you can get from a dispensary that can help you manage any inflammation and pain that you may be experiencing after your workout – the body can be pretty shaken after a heavy workout so many athletes look towards taking something to take the edge off.
 Your post-workout nutrition choices should provide all of these nutrients and little else.
 You don’t want anything to “get in the way” of the absorption and activation of these nutrients.
 There are plenty of natural foods (oatmeal anyone?) that will do the job.

 Specially formulated post-workout recovery products such as bars and drink mixes offer certain advantages.
 The best recovery products are carefully formulated to provide exactly what your body needs.
 They’re formulated with the correct amounts, and nothing extra.
 They also tend to be more convenient than regular foods.
 You can take them with you to workouts away from home and not have to wait to eat.
 And often they are easier to consume soon after workouts when you may not be especially hungry.

 nuun performance – rehydrates, provides electrolytes and carbs

 Clif Energy Granola – all the goodness you need!